Liu-Zhonglin/HKU-MATH-Notes/README.md

 ## Feedback, Issues, and Contributions

 The preferred method for reporting errors or asking questions is by **[opening a new issue](https://github.com/Liu-Zhonglin/HKU-MATH-Notes/issues)** on this repository.
-This allows for transparent discussion and helps others who may have the same question.
+This promotes transparent discussion and helps others who may have similar questions.

+Course content may vary from year to year, and contributions are always welcome — whether it's creating a new course branch or improving existing ones by providing additional test papers, exercises, or enhanced notes.

+When new courses are added, contributions are especially welcome.
+You're encouraged to help build up new content from the start!

+If you're interested in contributing or providing feedback, please contact the maintainers.
+We’ll be happy to add you as a collaborator and assist with uploading your files.

-For direct contact, you can email the maintainers:
+For direct contact, feel free to email us:
 - **Joe**: `u3597461@connect.hku.hk`
 - **Zhou Tianyuan**: `u3612704@connect.hku.hk`